ebi-gene-expression-group/index-scxa/README.md

 ```

 ## Enable BioSolr

 `scxa-analytics-v5` makes use of the [BioSolr plugin](https://github.com/ebi-gene-expression-group/BioSolr) to perform ontology expansion on document indexing.
-In order to enable BioSolr, there are 2 options:
+In order to enable BioSolr, there are 3 options:

 ### Option 1: Local `.jar` file

 Place BioSolr jar (which can be found in the repository's `lib` directory) under `/server/solr/lib/` in your Solr installation directory.
+This is the oldest option, and has some security issues, but for testing should be fine.

 ### Option 2: Blob store API

 You can use the BioSolr jar as a runtime library stored in the blob store API.
-In order to enable the use of runtime libraries, you must start your Solr instance with the flag `-Denable.runtime.lib=true`.
+In order to enable the use of runtime libraries, you must start your Solr instance with the flag `-Denable.runtime.lib=true`. **This option is now deprecated in solr 8 and will not be available anymore in Solr 9.**

 To load the jar, set the environment variable `SOLR_HOST` to the appropriate server, and execute as shown